ballerina-platform/module-ballerinax-mssql/ballerina/Module.md

 // Select the data from the database table.
 The query parameters are passed
 // directly.
 Similar to the `execute` samples, parameters can be passed as
-// sub types of the `sql:TypedValue` as well. int id = 10;
+// sub types of `sql:TypedValue` as well. int id = 10;
 int age = 12;
 sql:ParameterizedQuery query = `SELECT * FROM students